robert-sipho/pefa_nest-cam/README.md

 <br>

 ### Concept DAG
 To demonstrate how the CNN can be used with this dataset, we look at nest attendance among breeding pairs of PEFA.
-After nestlings hatch, they are unable to independantly thermoregulate and rely on warmth/shelter from their parents.
-Time spent brooding means there is less time available to the parents for hunting and self maintenance.
+After nestlings hatch, they are unable to independantly thermoregulate and therefore rely on warmth/shelter provided by brooding from their parents.
+Time spent brooding means less time available to the parents for hunting and self maintenance.
 This is likely a manageable tradeoff at the early stages of brood rearing as nestlings have relatively low energetic requirements.

-As nestlings age and develop, their energy requirements increase and parents have to shift their time allocation to keep up with the increasing energetic demands.
-This coincides with nestling's increasing ability to thermoregulate (they reach full independance by 21 days of age), which reduces the risk of exposure.
-This is all great under ideal circumstances, however the north is experiencing increased frequency in inclement weather events (ie. heavy rainfall).
-When the nestling's down gets wet, they become much more susceptible to lower temperatures, which can lead to mortality.
-The risk of brood reduction due to rainfall is buffered by parental sheltering, but time allocated to sheltering is time taken away from food acquisition.
-In these circumstances, we enter some tricky decision making territory for adults.
-How they decide to allocate their time depends on a few different factors:
+As nestlings age and develop, their energy requirements increase and parents have to address this by investing more time into food acquisition.
+Because time is limiting, an increase in hunting frequency likely comes at a cost to brooding time.
+As nestlings grow and develop however, their ability to independantly thermoregulate increases (they reach full independance by 21 days of age), and require less brooding from the parents.
+A shift from brooding to hunting is likely a manageable transition under ideal circumstances, however the north is experiencing increased frequency in inclement weather events (ie. heavy rainfall).
+When the nestling's down gets wet, they become much more susceptible to lower temperatures which can lead to mortality.
+Depending on the nature of the inclement weather (temperature, rainfall intesnsity/duration) nestlings can be protected from weather by parental brooding, but again, time allocated to brooding is time taken away from food acquisition.

+In less favourable weather, parents therefore enter some tricky decision making territory.
+How much time they invest in brooding vs. food aquisition likely depends on a few factors:
- * Risk to brood from food limitation.
-Linked to energetic requirements of the brood (age, brood size).
-How easily is food acquired.
+ * __Risk to brood from food limitation__.
+If a brood is already severely food limited, and a lack of energy poses an immediate threat, parents may opt to continue hunting.
+The state of food limitation (and thus decision making) is likely linked to energetic requirements of the brood (age, brood size), and food availability leading up to the inclement weather (seasonal conditions, prey population state).
- * Risk to brood from weather event.
+ * __Risk to brood from weather event__.
+If the weather event poses a greater risk to brood reduction, we predict that the adult would prioritize brooding.
+The susceptability of the brood to weather is linked to brood age (thermoregulatory ability), brood size (huddling ability), brood condition, and environmental conditions (temperature, rain intensity, etc.).
- * Adult condition.
-If times are tough, adult condition reaches a lower limit where self maintenance takes precedence.
+ * __Adult condition__.
+If times are tough, adult condition reaches a lower limit where self maintenance may take precedence.
+This is likely linked to seasonal conditions and overall prey availability leading up to the weather event.